Emi Cormier (Class of 2020) analyzes the racial politics of Margaret Bourke-White’s photographs of the 1937 Ohio River Flood.

-The Great Depression plagued the United States for much of the 1930s, but it would be naive to believe that it was America’s only tragedy.
+The Great Depression plagued the United States for much of the 1930s, but it was not the decade’s only tragedy.
 In 1937, Ohio and its surrounding states suffered a horrendous flood, which left over 400 people dead and more than one million homeless (1).
-One of the most heavily impacted cities was Louisville, Kentucky, where “three-fourths of [the city] was inundated” (2).
-Margaret Bourke-White, a well-respected photographer for LIFE Magazine —the leading American magazine for much of the twentieth century—covered the flood in a photo spread in the magazine’s February 15, 1937 issue (3).
-The primary photograph, “At the Time of the Louisville Flood” [Fig. 1]—the largest in the spread—eventually became an iconic, widely reproduced image from the Depression era.
+One of the most heavily impacted cities was Louisville, Kentucky, where three-fourths of the city was inundated (2).
+Margaret Bourke-White, a well-respected photographer for LIFE Magazine —the leading American magazine for much of the twentieth century—covered the flood in a spread for the magazine’s February 15, 1937 issue (3).
+Her primary photograph, “At the Time of the Louisville Flood” [Fig. 1]—the largest in the spread—eventually became an iconic, widely reproduced image from the Depression era.

 The Life article briefly touches on the billboard, referring to it as “part of a propaganda campaign of the National Association of Manufacturers” (4).
 The Hagley Museum’s website elaborates on this, featuring an article on the National Association of Manufacturers’ mission during the Depression: the NAM sought to delegitimize both President Franklin Delano Roosevelt’s New Deal and labor unions.
 Through its main agency, the National Industrial Information Council (NIIC), NAM was able to create and publicize an array of propaganda, including but not limited to “2 million copies of cartoons, 4.5 million copies of newspaper columns written by pro-business economists… [and] 45,000 billboards on highways and in major cities, seen by an estimated 65 million Americans daily” (5).
 With this, NAM promoted the successes of capitalism during one of the bleakest economic periods of U.S. history; its campaign also celebrated intensely nationalistic ideals when the “American Way” was so out of reach for many of its citizens.

-The Life text describes African- Americans with condescension, painting them as helpless—and in a way, complacent victims.
+The Life text describes African-Americans with condescension, painting them as helpless, and in a way, complacent victims.
 This can be seen in lines such as “people came with baskets, bags, pails, or merely empty hands and hungry stomachs” (6).
 This narrative of people waiting in the line is made more patronizing considering how much the three-page spread dedicates to the hardworking newspaper staff of the Louisville Courrier-Journal.
-Those images—making up an entire page—present the reader with white newspaper editors and writers working tirelessly by lamplight [Fig. 3], as well as drinking boiled water [Fig. 4]— “the only safe water for drinking in the flooded city” (7).
-This narrative is heavily juxtaposed to those of the other pages, particularly the initial photograph, as it promotes the newspaper workers as making an active effort to persevere through hardships.
+Those images—making up an entire page—present the reader with white newspaper editors and writers working tirelessly by lamplight [Fig. 3], as well as drinking boiled water [Fig. 4], “the only safe water for drinking in the flooded city” (7).
+This narrative is in stark contrast to the previous pages, particularly the initial photograph, as it promotes the newspaper workers as making an active effort to persevere through hardships.

 Just as revealing about the politics of this story are the other photos Bourke-White took in Louisville that weren’t chosen for Life.
 Bourke-White also captured a heartbreaking image of a homeless African-American man [Fig. 7], but that photograph wasn’t included in Life (8).
 Perhaps the reason Life editors chose not to include the photograph of the homeless man is that it was too raw, and too personal.
 “At the Time of the Louisville Flood” contains a narrative, an agenda that the rest of the spread can follow, which this man does not support.
 Additionally, “At the Time of the Louisville Flood” had the potential to resonate with a larger audience than just those affected by the flooding in Louisville.
 The billboard in the background paired with the people in the breadline was symbolic of the intense gap between poverty and wealth many readers were faced with in their daily lives during the Depression.